spacecloud-io/space-docs/content/storage/database/data-modelling/supported-features.md

 Links are used to model relational data.
 They help you fetch a type along with its related type with a simple query.

+Links don't require you to create _foreign keys_ either.
+So you can use it on relational and non relational databases.

-> **Note:** Links are not physical fields in table.
-They are virtual fields which help Space Cloud to perform join operations on the backend.
+> **Links are not physical fields in table.
+They are virtual fields which help Space Cloud to perform join operations on the backend.**

 The `@link` directive is used to link a field to another field/table/link in the same or a different database.